 Complete your beauty ritual with the Amyris women’s scented body cream.
-Rich with shea butter, this moisturizing and nourishing body cream leaves your skin feeling soft and supple.
+Rich with shea butter, this moisturizing body cream leaves your skin feeling soft and supple.
 A soft and fruity floral veil dresses the skin with the bright notes of lemon blossoms, amyris from Jamaica and iris from Florence.
 This body cream leaves an irresistible scented trail which will follow you throughout the day thanks to the Amyris Maison Francis Kurkdjian women’s scented body oil.

 Most fruity notes used in perfumery are actually recomposed in the form of an accord, much like mute flowers.
 The pear gives a fresh, crisp, juicy scent used as a top note in a perfume.
 The fruit has more or less fruity or green facets, depending on the variety the perfumer has chosen to evoke.
 Very often, the pear note is combined with rose oil to highlight its fruity aromas.